1801 California Street Suite 4200, Denver, CO 80202-2642 USA

-Laura Jenkins Plack is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher and was formerly with the firm’s Orange County office.
-Ms. Plack practices in the litigation department with a focus on antitrust and competition, white collar defense and investigations, congressional investigations, and complex commercial litigation.
-Ms. Plack also serves on the firm’s Hiring Committee.
+Laura Jenkins Plack is a senior associate in the Denver office of Gibson, Dunn & Crutcher.
+She previously practiced in the firm’s Washington, DC and Orange County offices.
+Laura is a member of the firm’s litigation department, with an emphasis on white collar defense and investigations and complex commercial litigation.

 University of Virginia - 2012 Juris Doctor

 University of Oregon - 2005 Bachelor of Arts